-Figures 1 and 2 below present an overview of the trigger levels observed each month.
+Figures 1 and 2 below present the trigger levels observed each month.

 Figure 1.
 Groundwater level and the trigger level for P8 in the perched water table.

 Note: From February to August 2019, the groundwater level data for P8 was collected by manual reads.